Philippus/elastic4s/README.md

 [![Build Status](https://travis-ci.org/sksamuel/elastic4s.png)](https://travis-ci.org/sksamuel/elastic4s)
 [![Coverage Status](https://coveralls.io/repos/sksamuel/elastic4s/badge.png?branch=master)](https://coveralls.io/r/sksamuel/elastic4s?branch=master)

-## Introduction to the DSL
+## Introduction

 The basic format of the DSL is to create requests (eg a search request or delete request) and pass them in to the execute methods on the client, which returns a response object.
 All requests on the standard client are asynchronous.
 These methods return a standard Scala 2.10 Future object.
 Eg, a search request will return a Future[SearchResponse].
-The response objects are the same as for the Java API.
+The response objects are the same type as in the Java API.

-All the request methods exist in the ElasticDsl object.
+All the DSL constructs exist in the ElasticDsl object which needs to be imported.
 The standard client is a class called ElasticClient.
-To create a client use the constructor methods on the ElasticClient companion object.
+To create a client use the methods on the ElasticClient companion object.

-An example is worth 1000 characters so here is a quick example of how to create a client and index a one field document:
+An example is worth 1000 characters so here is a quick example of how to create a local node with a client and index a one field document:

 ```scala
 import com.sksamuel.elastic4s.ElasticClient